OYO app to show vaccination status of hotel staff

-New Delhi, May 11 (IANS) Hospitality major OYO on Tuesday said that consumers will now be able to know the vaccination state of the staff of its partner hotels.
+New Delhi: Hospitality major OYO on Tuesday said that consumers will now be able to know the vaccination state of the staff of its partner hotels.

 Noting that vaccination is the most important tool to fight Covid-19 and get back to normalcy, a statement by the company said that it has rolled out 'VaccinAid', a vaccine visibility initiative to drive awareness and social reinforcement among small and medium hotels and homes to get vaccinated against Covid-19.